The free energy of the large-$N$ fermionic Chern$\unicode{x2013}$Simons theory in the 'temporal' gauge: Setting up the problem

 As foreshadowed above, \eqref{nzndact} is quadratic in $A_1$ and $A_2$ and involves only temporal but no spatial derivatives of $A_1$ and $A_2$.
 It is useful to Kaluza--Klein-decompose our fields on the temporal $S^1$:

 Inserting \eqref{kkdecomp1}, \eqref{kkdecomp2}, and \eqref{kkdecomp3} into \eqref{nzndact}, we obtain the action,

-We can now integrate out all the gauge fields in \eqref{actn}.
+We can now integrate out all the spatial gauge fields (listed in item (2) above) in \eqref{actn}.
 This will have two effects.
 First, the procedure of completing the square will yield a quartic contribution (in the fermionic fields) to the effective action given by,

 Second, we will obtain a contribution of $\displaystyle \dfrac{1}{\sqrt{\Det_V}}$, where $\Det_V$ is the determinant of the quadratic operator on $A_{\dot{\mu}}$ (where $\dot{\mu} =1,2\,$) in the first line of \eqref{actn}.